-Public Staff witness Maness testified that he concurs with witness Hinton's recommendation that the avoided capacity cost benefits for purposes of the PPI and cost-effectiveness of the Company's DSM/EE programs be calculated under the assumption that capacity avoided prior to year 2022 be assigned a zero dollar value.
-He testified that the Company's estimated PPI calculations should be adjusted to reflect this assumption.
+Public Staff witness Maness testified that he concurs with witness Hinton's recommendation that the avoided capacity cost benefits for purposes of the PPI and costeffectiveness of the Company's DSM/EE programs be calculated under the assumption that capacity avoided prior to year 2022 be assigned a zero dollar value.
+(Id. at 193.)
+Since the Company did not apply this method to calculate the estimated PPI for Vintage 2019, witness Maness recommended that the estimated Vintage 2019 PPI proposed by DEP in this case be adjusted to reflect this assumption.
+(Id. at 194.)
 He testified that the Public Staff asked the Company to provide a calculation of estimated avoided cost benefits related to Vintage Year 2019 under the assumption that avoided capacity kW occurring prior to year 2022 is assigned a zero dollar value.
+(Id.)
 According to the Company's calculation, making this assumption reduces the estimated Vintage 2019 system-level PPI (before levelization) from \$14,913,197 to \$13,404,068, a decrease of \$1,509,129.
+(Id. at 194-195.)
 He also recommended that the \$1,509,129 reduction in the system PPI be included in all future true-ups of the Vintage 2019 DSM/EE revenue requirement and billing factors.
-In his supplemental testimony, witness Maness testified that the rate period 2019 revenue requirement impact of the Public Staff's recommended adjustment to reduce the avoided costs used in the determination of the PPI to reflect a value of zero is a reduction of \$488,550.4 Witness Maness incorporated this reduction into his recommended billing factors as set forth on Maness Exhibit II.
+(Id. at 200.)
+In his supplemental testimony, witness Maness testified that the rate period 2019 revenue requirement impact of the Public Staff's recommended adjustment to reduce the avoided costs used in the determination of the PPI to reflect a value of zero is a reduction of \$488,550.
+(Id. at 208-209.)
+Witness Maness incorporated this reduction into his recommended billing factors as set forth on Maness Exhibit II.

 Public Staff witness Williamson discussed the impact to the cost-effectiveness of the Company's DSM/EE portfolio that would result from applying zero capacity value for years prior to 2022, in accordance with the Public Staff's recommendation.
+(Id. at 250-251.)
 Williamson Exhibit 3 shows the decrease in cost-effectiveness scores for each program when no capacity value is given for years that DEP's 2016 IRP does not show a capacity need.
-In addition to the programs that were not cost-effective under the TRC test according to the Company's calculations, DEP's Residential New Construction, EE for Business, and EnergyWise for Business programs, which are addressed in a previous section of this order would, no longer be cost-effective under the Public Staff's methodology.
+(Id. at 250.)
+As mentioned above, in addition to the programs that were not cost-effective under the TRC test according to the Company's calculations, DEP's Residential New Construction, EE for Business, and EnergyWise for Business programs would no longer be cost-effective under the Public Staff's methodology.
+(Id. at 251.)